 In such cases, the vehicle detects low voltage, and the airbag control module triggers the airbag light.

 To avoid such problems, you should always turn off the ignition and remove the key when replacing the battery.
-Always remove the key from the ignition if you are checking fuses, especially if you remove the airbag fuse.
+Always remove the key from the ignition if you check fuses, especially if you remove the airbag fuse.

-If any of the airbags deployed because your car was in an accident, crash data would have been stored in the Kia airbag module.
+If any airbags were deployed because your car was in an accident, crash data would have been stored in the Kia airbag module.

 Crash data stored in the airbag module can not be cleared with most airbag scanners.
 They need to be cleared by the dealer or a specialized technician.
 Dealers will most likely recommend replacing the airbag module.